Blakemore Freeman Fellowships

 Blakemore Freeman Fellowships are awarded for one academic year of advanced level language study in East or Southeast Asia.
 Eligible languages are Chinese, Japanese, Korean, Burmese, Indonesian, Khmer, Thai, and Vietnamese.

 The Blakemore Foundation makes grants for study only at specific language programs.
 Please refer to the current list of approved programs.

 To be eligible for a Blakemore Freeman Fellowship, an applicant must:

-- Be pursuing a professional, business, technical or academic career that involves the regular use of a modern East or Southeast Asian language.
+- Be pursuing a professional, business, or academic career that involves the regular use of Chinese, Japanese, Korean, Thai, Vietnamese, Indonesian, or Khmer.

-- By the start of the grant, have a college undergraduate degree.
+- By the start of the grant, have at least a bachelor's degree.

 Superior candidates pursuing careers in fields such as academia, STEM (science, technology, engineering, math), international business, accounting, law, medicine, journalism, architecture, teaching, social or NGO work, and government service are encouraged to apply.

 Please be aware that our grants are highly competitive.
 In recent years, we were able to fund less than 10% of applicants.

 - Applicants need to apply independently to the approved language program.
 Follow the language school’s posted deadlines for applications.